expo/expo/docs/pages/workflow/web.md

 ## 📱 [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)

-Expo enables you to connect your mobile app to your website like nothing before by automatically generating your PWA and Desktop PWA when your website is built for production.
+Expo makes it easy to create PWAs by generating web app data from your app config.
+You can customize your offline support to fully enable PWA features in your website.
 Run your app on a variety of different devices and reach a much wider user-base with a feature-filled PWA.

-- 🌐 **Offline support:** Users can store your website offline with the built in service worker.
 - ⭐️ **Share Icons:** Automatically reuse the App Icon and Splash Screens from your mobile app!
 - 💬 **Native Features:** Use secure features like the Sharing API in your PWA.
 - 🌗 **Dark Mode:** Make your site accessible with the appearance API.

 [Read more about building a Progressive Web App with Expo Web](../../guides/progressive-web-apps/).

 <!-- - Password Sharing: Expo can automatically link your native app to your website with tools like Apple App-site Association which means your users can sign-in on one platform and auto-fill on another. -->

 ## 🎨 Highly Customizable